Welcome to today's edition of the Rush 24-7 podcast.

 Well, you should be worried.

-And you know, I find as I travel around Iowa that it's usually young people who ask me about global warming.
+And, you know, I find as I travel around Iowa that it's usually young people who ask me about global warming.

 Well, what a stock planned answer.

-Um another thing, global warming.
+Another thing, global warming.

-I you know, I wasn't thinking.
+I wasn't thinking.

-We do need winter awareness tips, because everybody thinks winter's over.
+We do need winter awareness tips because everybody thinks winter's over.

 Ice is melting.

-Uh how can ice melt in the middle of winter?
+How can ice melt in the middle of winter?

 That's what George Bush does.

-George Bush goes to events that are staged where people are screened, where they're only allowed to ask questions if the questions are favorable.
+George Bush goes to events that are staged, where people are screened, where they're only allowed to ask questions if the questions are favorable.

-Senator Clinton uh has answered that.
+Senator Clinton has answered that.

 She didn't know anything about it.

-Get it out, get it all out there now.
+Get it all out there now.

-Because if if she if they don't get it all out there, and by the way, they're botching getting it all out there, which uh didn't know my campaign would neither I or campaign would tolerate this.
+Because if they don't get it all out there, and by the way, they're botching getting it all out there.

-Certainly I didn't know anything about it.
+Certainly, I didn't know anything about it.

-Here's what's gonna happen.
+Here's what's going to happen.

-Uh Mrs. Clinton will say she doesn't know anything about it.
+Mrs. Clinton will say she doesn't know anything about it.

-Uh and the prediction has come true.
+And the prediction has come true.

 Well, it was news to me, she said.